 Michelin Star Restaurants in and Around San Sebastian

-There’s 92 Michelin Star restaurants in the Basque Country, 25 with stars or honorable mentions in the city of San Sebastian alone.
+There are 92 Michelin-starred restaurants in the Basque Country, 25 with stars or honorable mentions in the city of San Sebastian alone.
 If you want to see them all, then visit the Michelin Guide.
-Here’s a few we highly recommend:
+Here are a few we highly recommend:

 Akelarre- 3 stars

 Receiving its first Michelin star in 1978, Akelarre has been a favorite among locals and foodies for decades.
 Perched on a clifftop 15 minutes from San Sebastian, this is the ultimate romantic destination restaurant.
 They also recently opened a hotel so you can enjoy the sunset and sunrise without leaving the property.

 Arzak is run by the father-daughter duo Juan Mari and Elena Arzak.
 It’s been featured on several travel and food shows, most notably Anthony Bourdain’s episode of San Sebastian.
 Four generations of the Arzaks have cooked in its kitchens, and they have maintained a 3-star Michelin rating since 1989.

 Restaurante Martin Berasategui- LaSarte 3 stars